 Dr. Soonkwan Hong is originally from Inchon, South Korea and has lived in Vancouver, BC, Canada and more recently in South Texas.
-His research interests include consumer identity project, consumer agency, and co-optation theory.
-He believes that “edutainment,” utilizing up-to-date technology, is one of the most successful teaching methods.
-His research has been published in Journal of Relationship Marketing, CyberPsychology & Behavior, Journal of Promotion Management, Advances in Consumer Research, Review of Business Research, The TQM Magazine, International Journal of Quality and Reliability Management, Journal of Computer Information Systems, International Journal of Electronic Marketing and Retailing, and International Journal of Technology Marketing.
-Dr. Hong is a member of three academic associations to which he has presented his research: American Marketing Association, Association for Consumer Research, and Academy of Marketing Science.
+He believes that “edu-tainment,” utilizing innovative technologies, is one of the most successful teaching methods.
+He has published in many academic journals, including the Journal of Marketing Management, Marketing Theory, the Journal of Business Research, and Qualitative Market Research.
+Dr. Hong is also a member of three academic communities to which he regularly presents his research: Consumer Culture Theory Consortium, American Marketing Association, and Association for Consumer Research.
 He enjoys almost all sports, especially tennis, golf, and snowboarding.
-He is married with two children, Emily and Ian.

 - Consumer behavior

-- The polysemic nature of consumers’ identity-related behaviors and activities in association with culture, technology, and socio-political contexts as key drivers of different manifestations of consumer culture.
+- The polysemic nature of consumer-market dynamics in association with (pop)culture, technology, and institutions as key drivers of varied manifestations of consumer identity.

-- Consumers as self-emancipating and self-conflicting agents in the market.
+- Consumers as self-emancipating and self-contradicting agents in the market

 - Hong, Soonkwan and Handan Vicdan (2016), “Re-imagining the Utopian: Transformation of a Sustainable Lifestyle in Ecovillages,” Journal of Business Research, 69 (1), 120-136.